PTNUSASATUINTIARTHA-DOKU/DOKUShopify/README.md

 https://www.shopify.com/login?redirect=%2Fadmin%2Fauthorize_gateway%2F1052680
 ```

-2. After you paste that url on your web browser, on Shopify are need you to authorize the module payment by filling form below as follow :
+2. After you paste that url on your web browser, on Shopify you need to authorize the module payment by filling form below as follow :

 ![](https://farm5.staticflickr.com/4696/38880248534_2c37c22ce9_b.jpg)